Gary Fisher

 Integral Holographic Camera #2

-Apparatus used for proof of concept of one step rainbow holography
+apparatus used for proof of concept of one step rainbow holography

 One Step Rainbow Holography Prototype, 1990

-Apparatus used for proof of concept of one step rainbow holography
+apparatus used for proof of concept of one step rainbow holography

 One Step Rainbow Technology